michalharakal/dukecon_android/README.md

 Build power by Travis CI [![Build Status](https://travis-ci.org/dukecon/dukecon_android.svg?branch=develop)](https://travis-ci.org/dukecon/dukecon_android)

-  This project contains DukeCon Android App for visualization of conference programs.
+This project contains **DukeCon Android App** for visualization of conference programs.

-  The app alows the participants of the conferences to inform about next presentation and speakers.
+  - The app alow visitors of different conferences to inform about next presentation and spickers.

-  After initial get of data, you can work offline.
-The synchroization of data bitween different devices is a next purpose of the development.
+  - After initial get of data, they can work offline.
+  - The synchronization of data between different devices is the next purpose of development the app

 ![JavaLand screenshot](img/javaland.png?raw=true)
 ![Apex screenshot](img/apex.png?raw=true)